10 of the Best Easy to grow flowering plants

 Many of the grasses are easy to grow and give a contemporary feel to the border.

-An important point when selecting a grass to ensure it is easy to grow and maintenance free is to pick a fully hardy grass such as Deschampsia, Stipa tenuissima, Molinia caerulea, Panicum virgatum, none of which are thugs and all are hardy.
+The popularity of grasses has left upwards in the last few years and the garden centres often have on offer some fabulous looking grasses, but not always hardy.
+An important point when selecting a grass if you are looking for easy to grow and low maintenance, is to pick a fully hardy grass such as Deschampsia, Stipa tenuissima, Molinia caerulea, Panicum virgatum, none of which are thugs and all are hardy.

 A little maintenance is required in cutting back in the spring, if the plant looks tatty